nmap/npcap/README.md

 ## Packaging

 NPcap uses NSIS script to package itself.
 The script location is: **installer\NPcap-for-nmap.nsi**.
+Compiling this script will generate the installer named **npcap-nmap-%VERSION%.exe**.
+The prebuilt installer is in [**my SVN repository**](https://svn.nmap.org/nmap-exp/yang/NPcap-LWF/), which can be used to test without building it.

 Before compiling the script, make sure you copied the files need packaging into right folders:
 ```